What Is Hard Water and How Do You Deal With It?

 - Soap scum: When hard water and soap are mixed, the mineral ions react with the soap to form a solid material called precipitate or soap scum.
 This makes the soap less effective at lathering and cleaning.

-- Dry skin and hair: Bathing with hard water leaves a film on your skin that blocks the glands, disrupts the skin barrier, and makes your skin feel dry.
+- Dry skin and hair: Bathing with it leaves a film on your skin that blocks the glands, disrupts the skin barrier, and makes your skin feel dry.
 Your hair also suffers as it leaves a dry, itchy scalp.

 - Clothing wear and tear: Doing laundry with hard water leaves mineral deposits on clothes that can cause buildup.
 This causes the fabric to feel stiff and wear out more quickly.
 Your whites might also look dingy instead of bright.